kitbagjs/router/docs/getting-started.md

 </div>
 ```

 This component can be mounted anywhere you want route components to be mounted.
-Child routes can also have a nested `RouterView` which would be responsible for rendering any children that route may have.
+Nested routes can also have a nested `RouterView` which would be responsible for rendering any children that route may have.
 See more about [nested routes](/core-concepts/defining-routes#nested-routes).

 ### RouterLink